mohamedhafezqo/notes/content/posts/Cohesion.md

 draft: false
 ---

+Our main topic for this series is **how to write a good software** with these quote
+> The good software is high cohesion and loose coupling (Separation Of Concern).

+But what is the benifit from writing a good software

+## Maintainable, testable and readable Code

+Writing maintainable code helps increase productivity for us as a developers.
+Having highly maintainable code makes it easier to design new features and write code.
+Modular, component-based, and layered code increases productivity and reduces risk and cost when making changes.

 ## What is Cohesion?
 In software design is the degree of each elements in a class belongs together.